a-abukar/arabic-reference-citation/README.md

-# Arabic Reference Citation App
+# Shamela to Chicago Reference Citation App

 ## Overview
 The Arabic Reference Citation App is a Django-based web application designed to automatically generate Chicago-style citations for Arabic texts.
 Utilizing the power of OpenAI's GPT-4 model, the app provides precise and academically-formatted citations, including Library of Congress transliteration.